portfolyoGroup/portfolYo/DesignSpecifications.md

 [SERVER/CLIENT][BUG/FEATURE/README][NAME_OF_COMMITER]Title
 Description: describe the contant of the commit.

 Names will be: NONO,LEVIVOT,DUDI,MOACH.

 Psuedo Exapmle:

 [CLIENT][FEATURE][NONO] Added prrofile update form.

 Description: The form will update the profile of the profile owner bla bla bla...

+Add as many tags as you can,
+so when we will look for a bad commit that broke something, we'll know where to look.

 ## TODO: Add more specifications.
 if you think the commit format should be somewhere else move it.